Rides We Like: A Rehoboth Beach Week

 Here at creakybottombracket we knocked back and headed out of town to celebrate some down time.
 To get out of one’s cycling territory – if you will – is a strange feeling.
 There is new terrain, new roads to navigate, and where are the nearest bike shops and coffee stops?
 We have been to Rehoboth Beach in the state of Delaware numerous times.
 Sometimes we have to look for cycling stories in this shore town because the experiences can be limited.
 But that’s not a bad thing.

-After nearly one hundred miles of riding this past week at the Delaware shore point, our climbing equaled 889 feet of climbing.
+After nearly one hundred miles of riding this past week at the Delaware shore point, our climbing equaled 889 feet.
 No doubt nearly that entire vertical was accounted to infrastructure – bridges to you and me.
 On the longest ride, 46 miles, there were slight undulations, but when one rides along the Atlantic seaboard, there is no expectation to ‘Everest’ the day.
 At the climbing rate spent this past week, it would take us over thirty weeks to accumulate the climbing of the tallest mountain above the ocean.

 The front half of the beach bike vacation was stifling.
 The US and even the rest of the world sweltered in a heat wave.
 Our rides - though early and delightful - offered little reprieve.
 The simple task of replacing a tire in the shade of the garage produced absurd amounts of sweat.
 This knowledge of what to expect should we stop prevented us from doing just that.
 Bike shops were not explored.
 Coffee shops were pedaled past.
 It was simply too hot and too humid to briefly park the bike.
 One coffee shop in particular looked enticing but imaginings of ordering coffee while dripping buckets of sweat on the floor prevented such a stop.